 Back in 2010, I was fortunate enough to interview the one and only Nick Cave, who was promoting the second album from his side band Grinderman.
-Since it was just announced that Cave’s Stranger Than Kindness exhibit is heading for Canada, it seems like a good day to pull this one out of the archive.
 As usual, a big chunk of our chat was edited out for print space.
 I’ve restored it all here.
 Enjoy.

 Grinderman are helping Nick Cave spice up his marriage — in the musical sense, anyway.
 To the Australian singer-songwriter, author and Bad Seeds frontman, his blues-punk side project has become more than just an escape from the daily grind — it’s a labour of lust.